reohjs/HX101_Introduction-to-Cross-platform-Development-with-Haxe/content/development.md

 At the end of section 1, the graded assignments of this course will be explained.
 Instruction will be given to the student to set up git and clone the repository to its computer.
-The repository contains quiz and coding exercises that student has to complete by committing the answers using git.
+The repository contains quiz and coding exercises that students have to complete by committing the answers using git.
 To submit the completed assignments, the student pushes to her student repository, which will trigger a CI build of the merge request set up in the student sign up stage.